octo-technology/OpenTezos/docs/baker/cli-baker.md

 ### Baker

-The baker is a daemon that, once connected to an account, computes the baking rights for that account, collects transactions from the mempool and bakes a block.
+The baker is a daemon that, once connected to an account, computes the baking rights for that account, collects transactions from the mempool and, bakes a block.
 Note that the baker is the only program that needs direct access to the node data directory for performance reasons.

 Let’s launch the daemon pointing to the standard node directory and baking for user *bob*

+There are different command lines depending on the network on which your node is configured

+- Florencenet: `tezos-baker-009-PsFLoren`
+- Granadanet: `tezos-baker-010-PtGRANAD`
+- Mainnet: `tezos-baker-alpha`

 ```shell
 tezos-baker-alpha run with local node ~/.tezos-node bob